Agile & ORSC

 Why do ORSC and Agile pair so well together?

-Pairing ORSC with agile methodologies draws on Relationship Systems Intelligence (RSI) to help organizations unlock their agility.
+Pairing ORSC with Agile draws on Relationship Systems Intelligence (RSI) to help organizations unlock their agility.

 Access the full webinar.